David-Happel/CV4RS/README.md

 ## Tensorboard

-To view and visualsie the performance of the models, tensorboard can be used.
+To view and visualise the performance of the models, tensorboard can be used.
 When a model is trained information realted to it is automatically exported to the '/runs' folder.

 Run the following command to launch tensorboard and then navigate to http://localhost:6006/ to view